Call-to-action: What You Need to Know about CTAs

 For a long time, the most popular CTA was (and for some, it still is!) the cliché “click here”.
 This phrase is generally considered spammy.
 Also, it’s quite uninformative and overused.
 There are so many better alternatives.
 Depending on the purpose of your CTA, you can use phrases like these:

-Your CTA needs to explain what action is going to happen once clicked/tapped on it – for example, a download or a view of items for sale.
+Your CTA must explain what action will happen once clicked/tapped on it – for example, a download or a view of items for sale.
 Maybe it’s a link to buy a product right away, or perhaps it’s just an easy way to book an appointment.
 Be specific but also be creative!

 Next: How to Send Engaging Product Update Emails

 If you’re sending out an email for each and every update, you could be turning off potential buyers.
-Next time, we’re going to dig into some great ways you can announce new product features and updates via email that will strengthen brand loyalty and increase engagement.
+Next time, we will dig into some great ways you can announce new product features and updates via email that will strengthen brand loyalty and increase engagement.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up our last blog post – Learning to Leverage Preheaders and Preview Text – if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on our last blog post – Learning to Leverage Preheaders and Preview Text – if you’ve missed it.